 Technology is around every corner of an office.
-There is nothing worse than being on an important call, and the cubical next to you starts blasting the latest song.
-Everyone needs to share the office space, and there are things we can do to make sure our technology isn’t creating problems, it’s solving them!
+And there’s nothing worse than being on an important call and the cubical next to you starts blasting heavy metal.

 When a companywide or mass email is sent out, often only the person who sent the email needs to see the responses, not the entire company.
-Endless replies that copy the entire list not only get really annoying, they just add more junk to everyone’s already overflowing email inboxes.
+Endless replies that copy the entire list not only get annoying, but they also add more junk to everyone’s already overflowing email inboxes.

 Don’t Touch Other People’s Tech

-Office tech etiquette is pretty similar to normal etiquette rules.
+Office tech etiquette is pretty similar to everyday etiquette.
 Be courteous of other people’s time and personal space and your office will always be a pleasant place to work.